ankane/strong_migrations/README.md

 StrongMigrations.lock_timeout = 10.seconds
 ```

 Or set the timeouts directly on the database user that runs migrations.
+For Postgres, use:

 ```sql
 ALTER ROLE myuser SET statement_timeout = '1h';